 - take the initiative to fix problems instead of leaving them for someone else to deal with

 If this sounds like the type of culture you would like in your organization, the Avail Leadership Creating Accountability Workshop Series can help you achieve it.

 Inspiring Personal Accountability

-The first step in creating a culture of accountability is recognizing how you have contributed to your own problems and to the existing culture.
+The first step in creating a culture of accountability is recognizing how you have contributed to your own problems and the existing culture.
 We all tend to believe that other people are the problem.
-Thinking this way IS the problem.
+Thinking that way IS the problem.

-Developing Personal Accountability sheds some light on the cultural forces at play that are hurting organizational results.
-This initial workshop focuses on the steps managers of all levels can take to personally model the behaviour they want to see in others.
+Inspiring Personal Accountability sheds some light on the cultural forces at play that are hurting organizational results.
+This initial workshop focuses on the steps managers at all levels can take to personally model the behaviour they want to see in others.

 Participants will learn:

 - The three steps of developing personal accountability.